Earth Talk — new course, group and book

 Who is Earth Talk for and how do you join?

 You might simply want to have better chats with friends or family or use more creative ways to explore environmental issues for yourself.
-Or you might want to run workshops in your community, campaign group, workplace or school that can help people understand, connect and take action.
+Most of those who joined the first cohort aim to run workshops in their community, campaign group, workplace or school to help people understand, connect and take action.

 Anyone can join using this short form https://forms.gle/tzg9vb8Jaebo6A3W9